 “This close to water, I imagine not, but we shall see.
 What did you learn from the people in the sea towns?”

 “No more than you.
 The creature has been tormenting the locals for years, taking their women.
 There is some rumour that it offers an immense gift to anyone who visits its keep, a wealth that will last a lifetime.
 There are many poor and desperate people who will consider such a promise, even if many before them have never returned.”

 “This, again.
 I see.”

 Sy, pulling down her visor, replied, rather shortly, “Common enough.”

-The Prince and the elf drew close to the cave and dismounted, the elf rather more slowly, uncumbered as she was by her many charms and amulets.
+The Prince and the elf drew close to the cave and dismounted, Laelin rather more slowly, encumbered as she was by her many charms and amulets.

 Sy ran her hand up the wet black rock at the mouth of the cave, sniffing the scents that rolled off her fingertips.
 Brine, the moulder of death, and the salt something else- the Prince brought the glove to her tongue to sample it, aware of Laelin’s eyes keenly upon her.

 “Does that help?” asked the elf-witch.

 “Yes.
 Although sometimes I wish it would not.”